LohithMarneni/FM-MERN/ReadMe.md

 02-11-2024: updated front end and checked backend whether it was functioning correctly or not
-05-11-2024: added routes and login page completed 08-11-2024 when submit is clicked it was blank page instead of home page
+05-11-2024: added routes and login page completed 08-11-2024 when submit is clicked it was blank page instead of home page 09-11-2024 completed till frontend signup contact about contact and otjer features need to start to work on questions